iivanoo/covid-apps-observer/data/data_au/reports/resources/au.com.vodafone.dreamlabapp___3.2.0.2641/report.md

 > The job it does is fantastic.
 I'm not convinced it releases resources properly after charging as my battery runs down faster than expected after use...<br> :date: __2021-01-15 17:54:09__

-> Great idea but it seems to run for 15-60 minutes and then switches off and so wasting most of the night's available processing time, so only 4 stars<br> :date: __2021-01-15 09:40:38__

-> Good to put this bit of tech to use.
-Sometimes won't record any calculations as being done despite 9 hours on.
-Is it because it started before phone was at 80% battery?<br> :date: __2021-01-11 01:52:47__

 #### 3-star reviews